JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 “What do you have to do Jack!
 What do you have to do Jack!” he shouted, standing in the hallway with Danny and some other writers and staff looking on.

+“What’s happening?” one of my co-workers asked.

+“Well, I managed to recover something from Todd’s mess but it’s not 100% good.
+Need to do some manual work,” I said.

+He nodded, let me pass him and I sat down at my desk and worked on the file.

+All I really had to do was open it up in a text editor save it in a text file and, et viola… Recovered data!
+I mean happily this was a piece of writing so it was easy enough to separate the text from the crap.
+And soon enough I had something that looked like 70% of a recovered text file that was worth passing onto Todd.

 ***